Abhinandan-Ricky/training.python_web/source/presentations/session05.rst

     * The Model View Controller (MVC) approach to application design
     * Starting our Pyramid Application
     * Break
-    * Lightning Talks (Bradley Baumel, Adam Hollis, Shu Latif, and Nachiket Galande)
+    * Lightning Talks (Adam Hollis, Shu Latif, and Nachiket Galande)
     * Setting up our Pyramid model with sqlalchemy
     * Homework and plan for next week